 It can be tough to stay strong in the cost of living crisis.
 Image: Travis Constantine

-“Poor mental health can make earning and managing money harder and worrying about money can make your mental health worse,” Kerry McLeod, head of information content at mental health charity Mind, says.
+“Poor mental health can make earning and managing money harder and worrying about money can make your mental health worse,” Kerry McLeod, head of information content at mental health charity Mind, previously told the Big Issue.
 “It can start to feel like a vicious cycle.”

-Certain situations, like opening envelopes or attending a benefits assessment, might trigger anxiety.
+Certain situations, like opening your mail or attending a benefits assessment, might trigger anxiety.
 You might not be able to afford the things you need to stay healthy – food, socialising, medication or therapy.

 Quick disclaimer: you are not to blame.
-Wellbeing tips and self-help books can only go so far.
-But there are small steps you can take to feel happier.
+Wellbeing tips and self-help books can only go so far, and it is understandable to feel anxious in a crisis that is for the most part out of our control.
+But there are steps you can take to feel happier.

 “Lots of things may be out of your control,” McLeod adds.
 “But learning how mental health and money are connected might help if you are struggling.
 Try taking things one step at a time.”